 Prerequisites for the M.S.
 Degree: B.A. or B.S. with a physics major, or 24-semester-hour equivalent including intermediate or advanced undergraduate courses in mechanics, electricity and magnetism, atomic and nuclear or modern physics or their equivalents.
 Twelve semester hours must be of junior or senior level.
 Required are mathematics through differential equations and a course in general chemistry.
-Prerequisites to a graduate minor in physics or their equivalents.
+Prerequisites to a graduate minor in physics are 20 hours of physics including advanced courses in mechanics, electricity and magnetism, and modern physics or their equivalents.